kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1898 April</span> The Americans, feeling left out of the European-led conquering and colonizing activities and casting covetous eyes on Cuba and the Philippines, declares war on Spain.

-- <span class=year>1898 May</span> Freshly rested, Aguinaldo and his men return to Cavite with a knock-off Sint Maarten flag they bought from Alibaba and a shipful of stuffed toys from Hong Kong Disneyland.
+- <span class=year>1898 May</span> Freshly rested, Aguinaldo and his men return to Cavite carrying a knock-off Sint Maarten flag they bought from Alibaba and a shipful of stuffed toys from Hong Kong Disneyland.

 - <span class=year>1898 June</span> Aguinaldo declares Philippine independence from Spain, forgetting about the Americans who transported him back to the country from Hong Kong and who are now secretly negotiating with Spain to seize the islands for themselves.